webhdx/PicoBoot/README.md

 ### I appreciate your work.
 Can I support you in any way?

 This project is free and available for everyone.
-If you want to support it anyway, consider using Sponsor button in the top.
-You can also buy some of my other mods from my Tindie store.
+If you want to support it anyway, consider using [:heart: Sponsor](https://github.com/sponsors/webhdx) button.

 ## Compiling firmware